Coronavirus: Advice for Northern Ireland Travellers

 For complaints about flights from other UK airports you can escalate your complaint to an Alternative Dispute Resolution (ADR) body if your airline has signed up to one.
 If your airline does not belong to an ADR body you can refer your complaint to the Civil Aviation Authority.
-To find out if your airline belongs to an ADR or for further information click here.
+To find out if your airline belongs to an ADR or for further information visit the Civil Aviation Authority website.

 For flights from the Republic of Ireland you can escalate a complaint to the Commission for Aviation Regulation if you are not satisfied with an airline’s response or you have not received a response within six weeks of making a complaint.
-Complaints can be escalated at www.flightrights.ie
+Complaints can be raised on the flightrights website.

 If your flight started in another EU country you need to contact the enforcement body for that country.
-For the contact details of national enforcement bodies click here.
+For the contact details of national enforcement bodies visit the European Commission website.

-Further Government imposed restrictions on travel, social distancing etc may also trigger insurance cancellation cover within the UK or abroad and your travel insurance policy may also cover non-refundable cancellation costs in specific circumstances.
+Further Government-imposed restrictions on travel, social distancing, quarantine, etc may also trigger insurance cancellation cover within the UK or abroad and your travel insurance policy may also cover non-refundable cancellation costs in specific circumstances.

-However, travel insurance is not designed to cover ‘disinclination to travel’ where there is no specific Government restrictions or if the FCO advice against all but essential is removed.
+Travel insurance is not designed to cover ‘disinclination to travel’ where there is no specific Government restrictions.

-Many travel insurance providers have stopped selling travel insurance because of the Covid 19 pandemic or have changed the terms of cover for new or existing customers.
-To be sure what is covered you should check with your individual insurance provider.
+Many travel insurance providers have changed the terms of cover because of the COVID-19 pandemic and to be sure what is covered you should check with your individual insurance provider.

-Further information is available on the Association of British Insurers' website.
+Further information is available on the Association of British Insurers' website www.abi.org.uk

-Which? has also produced useful information on the latest position with travel insurance that is available here.
+Which? has also produced useful information on the latest position with travel insurance that is available on www.which.co.uk

 If my cruise, package holiday or holiday accommodation is cancelled

 Your rights are protected under the Package Travel Regulations (PTRs).
-More information can be found here.
+More information on PTRs can be found by clicking here.